hotnAny/hotnAny.github.io/wiki/notes/vo_joint_interpretation_multimodal.md

 #### Two main technical contributions
 > "A multimodal interpretation engine jointly interprets information from all inpt sources by merging semantic frames.
 A domain-independent dialog processor maintains context information across inpout events."

+#### Frame merging
+> "Frames are merged by taking the union of the sets of values filling each slots and adding corresponding scores."

+#### Preferences of modalities
+This is different from Oviatt's finding:
+> "In the pilot tests it was observed that some subjects prferred to use gestures more often, some preferred speech, others mixed the two."

+## Take-Away
+Some take-away from the "state-of-the-art" performance evaluation

+* Gesture annd handwriting recognition was worse than speech recognition
+* Adding more modalities reduces errors
+* Despite recognition errors, multimodal interaction still provides users with the correct interpretation amongst choosable options